-USA TODAY College recently published an article about how your high school study habits might need to change to succeed in college.
-But it doesn’t stop there.
-The transition from undergraduate to graduate studies requires a retooling of your study strategy as well.
+You probably had to change your high school study habits a little to succeed in college.
+Well, the transition from undergraduate to graduate studies requires a retooling of your study strategy as well.

 Here are five habits that might have worked in college but probably won’t fly in grad school.

 You might have been in the library, student center, quad, or your dorm room, but your seemingly endless study sessions probably also involved some socializing as well.
 Even if you weren’t actively reviewing physics equations with your classmates, sometimes just the quiet proximity of your friends clicking away on their own keyboards to finish a paper was solidarity enough.
 But studying in grad school is a whole different beast.
 It’s quite possible you’ll be the only one of your friends in school at a given time, so you’ll be flying solo a lot more often.
 Plus, gone are the days of 10-hour stretches where your marathon school work sessions were interrupted only for caffeine and pizza.
 It’s more likely that you’ll be trying to squeeze in 30 minutes of school work on your train commute or during a lunch break.

 Expecting grades to be based on tests or papers alone

 Speaking of studying . . . it’s possible that you might not “study” at all in grad school.
 Now, before you get overly excited, this doesn’t mean there isn’t a lot of work to be done.
 There is, believe me.
 It’s just that graduate programs tend to focus on your application of the concepts you’re learning.
 You’ll probably be doing a lot less test taking and paper writing and a lot more doing—which is more fun and engaging overall but can be tougher too.